You are in [Places] [The Croft]

 The Nurse's House:

 The house in Parsonage Lane facing the old Vicarage was (according to Jack Williams, 2016) provided by Mrs Neate as a home for the District Nurse.

-Avenue House was built in 1823-25 by John Blackwell, engineer of the Kennet and Avon Canal, for himself and his family.
+Avenue House was thought to have been built c.1823-25 by John Blackwell, engineer of the Kennet and Avon Canal, for himself and his family.
 His memorial is in St Lawrence Church.
 However, this is now known to be erroneous.
 He lived in 12 Bridge Street.
 See Where did John Blackwell live in Hungerford?

 In the 1960s it was the home of Basil and Joan McCready.